lindsaysperring/comp3120-poems-app/README.md

 The pagination buttons created in a loop from 1 to the totalPages number.
 Clicking on a number or the arrows will send an API request to the server with the requested page number

+### Live Search
+Allows users to search and filter poems.
+This uses the Fuse.js fuzzy searching library on the backend to return search results.
+It is configured to search the author, title and text fields and returns items that contain the search term and the threshold is below 0.3 in the Fuse.js scoring.
+The live search is adapted from a tutorial on digital ocean found at [https://www.digitalocean.com/community/tutorials/react-live-search-with-axios](https://www.digitalocean.com/community/tutorials/react-live-search-with-axios).
+This implementation cancels the previous request as the user continues typing.

 # Poems Backend

 ### Starting the server